JeffNeville/ACRB/README.md

     |── Chapter 14 Preserving Human Customer Lifetime Value in an Agent-Driven World.md
     |── Chapter 15 The Agentic Commerce ROI Puzzle: Calculating Returns on Agentic Commerce.md
     |── Chapter 16: The AI-Native Retailer: Redesigning the Commerce Operating Model for Autonomous Agents.md
-    └── Chapter 16.5 The Impact of AI on the Traditional Retail Apprenticeship Career Model.md
+    |── Chapter 16.5 The Impact of AI on the Traditional Retail Apprenticeship Career Model.md
+    └── Chapter 17 If AI Cant Read Your Products You Dont Exist.md

 ```